Relay — Headless VPN auth

 How Relay works

-The relay is a lightweight broker between the headless agent (CI runner) and the human operator (Android or desktop app).
+The relay is a lightweight broker between the headless agent (CI runner) and the human operator (desktop or Android client).
 No inbound ports required.
 No secrets stored anywhere in the pipeline.

 See it in action